splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 # Install Docker CE and Swarm

-*Warning* this method of installing docker on RHEL does not appear to be supported:
+* Warning: this method of installing docker on RHEL does not appear to be supported.
+Consider using podman instead.

 ## Enable required repositories
 ```bash